d3rb1n/d3rb1n.github.io/_writeups/thm/dogcat/index.md

 Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/116.0.0.0 Safari/537.36
 ```

-We can verify if Apache is configured to include the `User-Agent` by viewing the access log:
+We can verify if Apache is configured to include the `User-Agent` by viewing the access log, using our new-found LFI capabilities:

 ```text
 /?view=./dog/../../../../var/log/apache2/access.log&ext